o-su/event-sorter/README.md

 # event-sorter
-Simple event scheduler that ensures the correct order of events.
+Simple event sorter that ensures the correct order of events.